mvdh7/calkulate/docs/index.md

 ## Get started very quickly

-If you had a perfect [titration table](../inputs/#the-titration-table) set up and your .dat files were all VINDTA-formatted, then all you need for Calkulate is:
+If you had a perfect [titration table](../inputs/#the-titration-table) set up and your .dat files were all VINDTA-formatted, then all you need to do with Calkulate is:

 ```python
 import calkulate as calk